 California has taken a pretty powerful stance to protect against mugshot removal websites.
 The California attorney general Becerra has indicted four men in association with running Mugshots.com and UnpublishArrests.
 The charges include money laundering, extortion, and identity theft.
 The California DA characterized it as a company permeated with fraud, with the site owners organizing businesses in the West Indies, setting up their domain in Belize, and hosting their blog in Australia.

 The four men were extradited to California to deal with their criminal charges.
-They also face sustained lawsuit in Illinois.
+They also face sustained lawsuits in Illinois.
 The case is pending in the Northern District of Illinois.

 There are fines for disobeying the California Law but unfortunately does nothing for individuals that wish to reprint the information online.
 The simple fact of publishing the information online can leave individuals branded by a mugshot scammer which can be just as personally damaging as an actual conviction.